 Once they are fixed up, and finished, the collection expressions are still way too intimate with the current ActiveRecord schema; the subsequent change will be to abstract that, and ensure that we have portable references to the data we use, not to the database schema it happens to be implemented with.

-#6 Updated by Jeff McCune over 2 years ago
+#6 Updated by Jeff McCune almost 3 years ago

 - Status changed from In Topic Branch Pending Review to Merged - Pending Release